Jewish religious movements: 20th-century movements

-Made up of followers who seek to combine parts of Rabbinic Judaism with a belief in Jesus as the Messiah and other Christian beliefs.
-It is not regarded as Judaism by the major movements of Judaism, and is considered a form of Protestant Christianity.
+Made up of followers who seek to combine parts of Rabbinic Judaism with a belief in Jesus as the Messiah and other Jewish Christian and western Christian beliefs.
+It is not regarded as Judaism by the major movements of Judaism, and it is considered a form of Protestant Christianity.
 People who had become Messianic Jews as, in fact, Christians were not therefore eligible for Aliyah under the Law of Return.
 "Scholars are divided as to whether to call Messianic Judaism a Christian or Jewish Sect."

 Remark: Baal teshuva movement—a description of the return of secular Jews to religious Judaism and involved with all the Jewish movements.

 Trans- and post-denominational Judaism

+Already in the 1980s, 20–30 percent of members of the largest American Jewish communities, such as of New York City or Miami, rejected a denominational label.
+And "Israeli Democracy Index" commissioned in 2013 by the Israel Democracy Institute found that the two thirds of respondents said they felt no connection to any denomination, or declined to respond.

 The very idea of Jewish denominationalism is contested by some Jews and Jewish non-denominational organisations, which consider themselves to be "trans-denominational" or "post-denominational".
 The term "trans-denominational" also applied to describe new movements located on the religious continuum between some major streams, as an instance, Conservadox (Union for Traditional Judaism).

 A variety of new Jewish organisations are emerging that lack such affiliations: